Transport of spherical microparticles in a 3D vortex flow: Particle dynamics

 \subsection{Discussion}

-As particle size is increased, particles are more likely to depart from the base flow and no longer follow the streamlines.
+As particle size is increased, particles are more likely to depart from the single phase base flow (i.e. the vortex flow without particles) and no longer follow the streamlines.
 Figure~\ref{fig:figure7} a shows two trajectories (solid lines) and their associated streamlines (dashed lines), starting from the same initial positions.
 Although the deviations are not large, they are sufficiently pronounced to observe that particles are displaced outwards from the streamlines and from the vortex as they are drawn towards the outlets.
 These deviations become more significant as particle size is increased and for higher streamline curvature.
-Through the simulations, we have access to the fluid velocity field along each particle trajectory.
+Through the simulations, we have access to the baseflow fluid velocity field along each particle trajectory.
 By examining the slip velocity between the fluid and the particles, projected onto both CVP and SVP (dark pink arrows), we note that particles are indeed pushed away from the vortex core.
 This is particularly evident where the trajectories spiral, as shown in Figure~\ref{fig:figure7} (b) and in agreement with our statistical trends shown in Figure~\ref{fig:figure4}.

 Several factors may account for the observed deviation from the base flow.
 It is important to note that the particles are practically neutrally buoyant; therefore, centrifugal forces cannot be responsible for the deviation.
 However, fluid inertia ($Re = 56$), flow curvature, and finite size effects may all contribute to the observed behavior.
 To investigate this further, we consider the normalized velocity difference $\mathcal{U}$ and the angle $\theta$ between the fluid and particle velocities, defined respectively as: